cvhariharan/cvhariharan/README.md

-969 is a tetrahedral palindrome.
+936 is a pentagonal pyramidal number.